ESL Speaking

 #7: Try out the Test Teach Test Approach for the Simple Present

-Unless students are absolute beginners, it’s likely that they already know a fair bit about the simple present, including verb endings.
+Unless students are absolute beginners, it’s likely that they already know a fair bit about this topic, including verb endings.
 That’s why I like to use this approach.
 It can show you what students know and what they don’t, so you can target your lesson to the stuff that they don’t.
 Learn more:

 #8: Daily Schedule Activity